Rays continue dominance of Yankees | Sports-Games

 The Rays also ensured the Yankees clinched a series loss at home for the first time since dropping two of three to the Chicago White Sox from April 12-14, 2019.
 The Yankees were 24-0-3 in their previous 27 home series.
 Choi and Mike Zunino hit early solo homers off Gerrit Cole, who ran his unbeaten streak to 28 starts.

 Ryan Thompson allowed two hits in a scoreless inning and Pete Fairbanks (3-1) struck out Hicks to end the seventh.
-Nick Anderson fanned two in a hitless eighth, Chaz Roe issued two walks before getting the first out of the ninth and Jalen Beeks stranded runners at second and third to record his second career save. --Field Level Media
+Nick Anderson fanned two in a hitless eighth, Chaz Roe issued two walks before getting the first out of the ninth, and Jalen Beeks stranded runners at second and third to record his first save of the season and second of his career. --Field Level Media